Unconditional uniqueness and non-uniqueness for Hardy-H\'enon parabolic equations: Unconditional uniqueness and uniqueness criterion

 Similarly, we have

 For the term $III(t)$, we can proceed as \eqref{5.3-est3} to obtain

 under the conditions \eqref{aux_condi2}--\eqref{aux_condi4}.
 Therefore, the assertion (ii) is proved.

-For the assertion (iii), the proof can be done in the same way as the above (ii), but the endpoint case $\frac{\sigma}{d} + \frac{\alpha^*}{q} = 1$ appears in the proof.
-For this, we use Proposition~\ref{l:wMeyer.inq} with the endpoint case \eqref{linear-condi4'}, which requires the stronger restriction on $r$, and finally the condition $r \le \alpha^*-1$ appears.
+For the assertion (iii), the proof can be done in the same way as the above (ii), but it corresponds to the endpoint case $\frac{\sigma}{d} + \frac{\alpha^*}{q} = 1$ in \eqref{4-1_ii_condi}.
+For this, we use Proposition~\ref{l:wMeyer.inq} with the endpoint case \eqref{linear-condi4'}, which requires the stronger restriction on $r$, to obtain

+where the condition $r = \alpha^*-1$ is required in the first norm of the right-hand side.
+The estimate for $III(t)$ is the same as in (ii).
 Thus, (iii) is also proved. \end{proof}